 Salesforce Lightning Design System

-Being originators of design system tokens, the Salesforce team uses them in their Lightning Design System.
-Here, tokens are seen as the visual design atoms and named entities with visual design attributes.
-Salesforce employs tokens in place of hard-coded values, maintaining the scalability of their design system, and does it quite successfully.
+As pioneers of design system tokens, Salesforce uses them in their Lightning Design System.
+Tokens are considered as visual design atoms and named entities with specific design attributes.
+By replacing hard-coded values with tokens, Salesforce can maintain the scalability of its design system successfully.

-One of the biggest design system examples is Adobe’s Spectrum.
-At Adobe, design tokens are represented as visual data.
-Although Adobe uses design tokens only for basic building blocks of the design, its tokens can guarantee systematically unified and cohesive product experiences.
+Adobe’s Spectrum is one of the most comprehensive design system examples that use design tokens as visual data.
+While Adobe uses design tokens only for basic building blocks, its tokens can ensure consistent and cohesive product experiences across all platforms.

 US Web Design System

-Finally, the US Government also realizes the power of tokenization and adapts it to the design.
-It uses design tokens in its US Web Design System to maximize design efficiency.
-By establishing a solid base for all visual design decisions, its design system tokens help the US Government look holistic and coherent across all numerous platforms and assets it runs.
+The US Government also recognizes the power of tokenization and has adopted it for its design system.
+The US Web Design System employs design tokens to maximize design efficiency.
+These tokens establish a solid foundation for all visual design decisions, helping the US Government look unified and cohesive across all the platforms and assets it operates.

-Though tokens have been around for only a few years, they have already gained an important role in design systems since tech leaders became heavily picking them up in their performances.
-Acting as powerful leverage for the design process, tokens also help with development.
-They are so-called universal and multipurpose tools for bringing design-design and design-development communications to a more prolific level.
+Although tokens have only been in existence for a short time, they have quickly gained an important role in design systems.
+Tech leaders have increasingly embraced tokens in their performances, recognizing them as powerful tools that facilitate both the design and development processes.
+Tokens are considered universal and multipurpose because they enhance design-design and design-development communications, thereby taking them to a more prolific level.

-If you still doubt the power of design tokens or don’t know how to start with them, contact us.
-We will do our best to help you manage that issue and provide all the information needed to master the theme.
+If you are still unsure of the power of design tokens or are wondering how to start using them, we encourage you to contact us.
+Our team will do everything possible to help you manage this issue and provide all the information needed to master the theme.